 iPad has quickly become a favorite drawing tool for many digital artists, and rightfully so.
 They are powerful, portable, convenient and can even replace a laptop in many situations.

-Up until recently only iPad Pro models could be used for drawing.
+Up until a few years ago only iPad Pro models could be used for drawing.
 But starting 2021 we have a lot more options on which iPad to choose.
 You can use iPad Pro, iPad Air, iPad and iPad mini to create your art.
 But which one is better?

 In this table I compare main characteristics of top iPads from each category (iPad Pro, iPad Air, iPad and iPad mini).